jdtaylor7/taylortechblog/_drafts/macros-in-c-and-cpp.md

 Now that the preprocessor has generated preprocessing tokens, it must transform the code based on the preprocessor directives.
-The #define directives indicate that macro substitution should occur, so that transformation is applied.
+The #define directives indicate that a macro substitution should occur, so that transformation is applied.
 Afterwards, the preprocessor directives are removed from the code.
 That leaves us with the following preprocessed code: